-In this coming weekend’s episode of Pooches at Play, I visit the Victorian headquarters for Guide Dogs Australia and learn more about how Guide Dogs and white cans literally change lives.
+In my interview from Series 4, I visited the Victorian headquarters for Guide Dogs to learn more about how these dogs can help change lives.

-Not only are Guide Dogs a mobility aid but they are also a companion, which as any dog owner could attest, provide huge levels of fulfilment and are an important emotional support to maintain a mental health.
+Not only are Guide Dogs a mobility aid, but they are also a companion, which as any dog owner could attest, provide huge levels of fulfillment and are an important emotional support to maintain a mental health.

-In my interview with Justin from Guide Dogs Victoria, I find out about their range of services that enable Australians who are blind or have low vision to move around their communities safely and independently, by providing orientation and mobility services, including Guide Dogs.
+In my interview with Justin from the Victorian branch, I found out about their range of services that enable Australians with low vision or blindness to move around their communities safely and independently, by providing orientation and mobility services.

-I also met two beautiful Guide Dogs in training, Labradors Heath and Myka, who were bred on site at the Guide Dogs Campus and are currently learning the key skills in order to safely Guide their handler through public places.
+I also met two beautiful Guide Dogs in training, Labradors Heath and Myka, who were bred on site at the the campus and are currently learning the key skills in order to safely guide their handler through public places.

 Raising a Guide Dog doesn’t come cheap though.
 In fact, it costs $50,000 to breed, raise and train a Guide Dog, so the support of the public and companies like PETstock, through their charity foundation PETstock Assist, is vital to help Guide Dogs to continue their valuable work.

-If you’d like to find out more about PETstock Assist and the range of pets and people in the community they help, you can visit their website.
+Each year they run their annual campaign to help raise Guide Dog puppies, so if you’d like to find out more about PETstock Assist and the range of pets and people in the community they help, you can visit their page on the PETstock website.

 Lara & Darcy x